This show is part of our

 Please arrive 40 minutes prior to showtime.

-While The Z's Schooltime series is off-site, please arrive at least 40 minutes before the show to ensure orderly seating of each school group.
+Please arrive at least 40 minutes before the show to ensure orderly seating of each school group.

 Please bring one chaperone for every 10 students.